ttuff/fox_den/docs/house/parking.md

 ## Quick version
 - Use the driveway or spaces marked for guests; avoid blocking neighbors.
 - Street parking is limited—check signage for street sweeping or permits.
-- The [Parking Map](../assets/guest-docs/parking-map.pdf) shows approved spots.
+- The parking diagram in your Airbnb messages shows approved spots.
 - Unload quickly, then move cars to approved spaces.
 - No idling with windows open near the house at night.